Illinois Traffic Violation and DUI Lawyers

 You will need to attend classes, pay fees and complete tests for your CDL, but as far as baseline requirements, the link above provides that information.
 And, as previously mentioned, nowhere does it explicitly state you cannot have a DUI in your background.

 There may be other obstacles to consider before trying to obtain a CDL with a DUI in your background, such as employment because trucking companies must be able to insure those individuals.
 CDL drivers with a DUI on their record are considered a high-risk driver and therefore, become more expensive to insure.
 When it comes to DUIs and CDL drivers, here is a link to various company policies.
 While this list is not exhaustive, it gives a baseline idea of difficulties you’ll face finding employment. https://www.truckingtruth.com/wiki/topic-55/trucking-company-policies-on-drivers-with-dui-dwi#less5

 For these reasons, it is highly recommended you obtaining pre-employment letters prior to attending CDL classes and training.

 As you can see, you can still obtain your CDL, even if you have a DUI in your background.
 However, it will be more difficult finding an employer to hire you, due to increased insurance premiums.

 Contact Driver Defense Team Today

-If you have been charged with a DUI and want to discuss your options, you should consult with one of the DUI attorneys at Driver Defense Team.
+If you have been charged with a DUI and want to discuss your options, you should consult with one of the Chicago DUI attorneys at Driver Defense Team.
 We’re available for a free consolation six days a week.
 Call 312-940-833.